 - Complications are very rare and usually consist of local redness or pain at the injection site or mild fever and aches for 1-2 days after immunization.
 Serious reactions are very rare.

-- If a person is allergic to eggs, they should not receive the routine influenza immunization, and consult their physician for egg-free vaccine
+- If a person has severe allergies to eggs, they should not receive the routine influenza immunization, and consult their physician for egg-free vaccine

 - Children younger than six months

 - People who had a severe reaction to influenza vaccine in the past